The Pacific War Online Encyclopedia

 alternate between covering the two prongs of the advance.
 This

-adopted by the Joint Chiefs of Staff on 3 October 1945.
+plan was adopted by the Joint Chiefs of Staff on 3 October 1944.

 MacArthur invaded Leyte on 20 October 1944.
 This precipitated the last major naval battle of the war, the Battle of Leyte Gulf, which was another decisive American victory and spelled the near-destruction of the Japanese Navy.
 MacArthur then invaded Mindoro (15 December) and Luzon (9 January 1945), capturing the prize of Manila on 3 March.